Last Updated on 2 months by mallorcaunderthesun

 When Brexit finally took place, and as of the 1st January 2021, the United Kingdom became what is considered a Third Country and rights were reverted right back prior to the UK joining the EU.

-Proof of funds are also a requirement because UK holidaymakers no longer have the right to work in Spain either without now applying for a working visa.
+Proof of funds is also a requirement because UK holidaymakers no longer have the right to work in Spain either without now applying for a working visa.

-So it is no longer possible for holidaymakers to get a job if they are running low on money nor is it possible to come here for a working holiday either.
+So it is no longer possible for holidaymakers to get a job if they are running low on money nor is it possible to come here for a working holiday either which you can also read about here.

 This partially explains the problems the travel industry has run into getting reps to fulfil jobs in holiday resorts.

-A withdrawal from the European Union includes a withdrawal of all the rights for travel to the European that came along with it.
+A withdrawal from the European Union includes a withdrawal of all the rights for travel, including restrictions on the length of stay in Spain.

 So what does this mean if you are coming on holiday to Mallorca or Spain this summer?